shrutirout/Hackathon-Chatbot/README.md

 ---
 ## 📋 **Features**
-- **Website Training**
+- **Website Embedding and Training**
-  - The chatbot scrapes and learns from the content of any website, adapting to its domain.
+  - The chatbot scrapes and embeds content from a given website, learning and adapting to its domain.
 - **Dynamic Conversational AI**
   - Engages users in meaningful conversations with accurate, domain-specific responses.
 - **User-Friendly Interface**